will62794/will62794.github.io/_posts/2024-12-12-interactive-formal-specs.markdown

 Formal specifications [have](https://github.com/elastic/elasticsearch-formal-models) [become](https://www.datadoghq.com/blog/engineering/formal-modeling-and-simulation/) [a core part](https://www.amazon.science/publications/how-amazon-web-services-uses-formal-methods) of rigorous distributed systems design and verification, but existing tools have still been lacking in providing good interfaces for interacting with, exploring, visualizing and sharing these specifications and models in a portable and effective manner.

-The [TLA+ Web Explorer](https://github.com/will62794/tla-web) aims to address this shortcoming by providing a browser-based tool for exploring and visualizing formal specifications written in [TLA+](https://lamport.azurewebsites.net/tla/tla.html).
+[Spectacle](https://github.com/will62794/tla-web) aims to address this shortcoming by providing a browser-based tool for exploring and visualizing formal specifications written in [TLA+](https://lamport.azurewebsites.net/tla/tla.html).
 It takes inspiration from past attempts at building similar tools, like Diego Ongaro's [Runway](https://www.usenix.org/system/files/login/articles/login_fall16_06_ongaro.pdf), but it builds on top of TLA+, taking advantage of an existing, well-defined formal specification language, rather than trying to build a new language alongside the tool.

 ### The Javascript Interpreter